Skip to main content

 Target Audience

-This workshop is designed for natural resource professionals.
+This workshop is designed for foresters and natural resource professionals, but is open to everyone.
 It counts toward the Forest Management for Wildlife Certificate.

 Continuing Education Credit

-The workshop counts towards the Forest Management for Wildlife Certificate program and we will be seeking pre-approval for the following:
+The workshop counts towards the Forest Management for Wildlife Certificate program and has been pre-approved for the following:

 WORKSHOP INSTRUCTORS